oscarotero/jsr-pub/README.md

   > in relative and absolute import specifiers.
 - It overlaps the import maps standard.
 For example, in Deno it's really painful [to combine JSR and import maps](https://github.com/denoland/deno/issues/23504#issuecomment-2073644331).
+- For large projects, is hard to maintain the list of exports, specially if you want to let import all or almost all files.
+It's common to forget to add a new module to the `exports` list.

 ### How to fix this?